-Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2023)
+Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

-While Machu Picchu is undeniably a must-visit destination, there is another hidden gem that you need to add to your itinerary during you trip to Peru: Rainbow Mountain.
+While Machu Picchu is undeniably a must-visit destination, there is another hidden gem that you need to add to your itinerary during your trip to Peru: Rainbow Mountain.
 In this guide, we’ll cover everything you need to know to prepare for this hike of a lifetime, which includes:

 • Essential tips to prepare you for your hike